tpoisot/ms_pop_networks/ms_pop.md

-Timothée Poisot (Twitter: `@tpoi`), Daniel B Stouffer and Dominique Gravel are network ecologists, interested in understanding how spatial and meta-community proccesses influence the structure of ecological interactions, with the goal of building more accurate predictive models.
+Timothée Poisot (Twitter: `@tpoi`), Daniel B Stouffer and Dominique Gravel are network ecologists, interested in understanding how spatial and meta-community processes influence the structure of ecological interactions, with the goal of building more accurate predictive models.

 # Figures